mozilla-services/socorro/docs/spec_crashreport.rst

 Crash annotations
 ~~~~~~~~~~~~~~~~~

-The body consists of a series of multipart/form-data fields.
-Each field is
+The body consists of a series of multipart fields.
+Each field is either an
-either an annotation or a binary like a minidump.
+annotation or a binary like a minidump.

 .. seealso::

-   RFC for multipart/form-data:
+   RFC for multipart/form-data and multipart/mixed:
       https://tools.ietf.org/html/rfc7578

 There are two ways to provide crash annotations: